AnusreeMandal/twitter-sentiment-analysis/README.md

 * Machine Learning Model:

-      *Data Splitting into training and test data
+  1.Data Splitting into training and test data

-      *Logistic Regression to train the model
+  2.Logistic Regression to train the model

 ## Result